manandoshi1607/SOUL-Airport-luggage-security/README.md

 # SOUL-Airport-luggage-security
 Virtually binds a passenger’s identity to his/her luggage using biometrics (fingerprint) and artifact (QR code) to ensure that a passenger can only access luggage he/she owns.
-SOUL (Security Of Your Luggage) system is a desktop application built using Python, Tkinter, scikit-learn and OpenCV.
+SOUL (Security Of Your Luggage) system is a desktop application built using Python, Tkinter, scikit-image and OpenCV.
 It prevents theft of bags by matching fingerpints at arrival to confirm ownership.
 All important scripts are placed in Arrival folder.

 # Departure
 * The passenger inputs his/her fingerprint using a fingerprint scanner which is recorded by the system.